Excellent

 Bolton's property market has shown stable growth, with average house prices rising 3.0% year-on-year to £216,000 as of October 2025.
 Purchasing a Help to Buy property in 2020 or 2021 at a lower price point means your equity loan redemption amount will reflect this increase.
 Homeowners across Bolton are now selling or staircasing to take advantage of improved mortgage rates and build equity before interest charges on the Help to Buy loan increase.
 The equity loan is interest-free for the first five years, then charges 1.75% in year six, rising annually by RPI plus 2%.
 Approaching or past the interest-free period means obtaining your valuation sooner rather than later helps you plan your redemption strategy and avoid unnecessary interest costs.

-Bolton's housing strategy has focused heavily on new build delivery since 2015, with major regeneration projects approved to address housing demand and support economic growth.
-Rivington Chase in Horwich is the flagship scheme — a partnership between Bolton at Home, Taylor Wimpey, and other developers delivering 1,700 homes alongside heritage, educational, retail, and leisure facilities.
-The development offers a mix of affordable rent, shared ownership, and market sale properties, many of which were sold through Help to Buy.
-Taylor Wimpey's Lever Valley site and smaller infill developments at Avenue Street in Halliwell and Inverbeg Drive in Breightmet have added hundreds more new homes.
-These estates have attracted first-time buyers priced out of Manchester and Salford, drawn by Bolton's lower property values and good transport links to the M60 and M61 motorways.
+Bolton’s housing strategy has put a heavy emphasis on new build delivery since 2015, with major regeneration projects approved to meet housing demand and support economic growth.
+Rivington Chase in Horwich is the flagship scheme, a partnership between Bolton at Home, Taylor Wimpey and other developers that is delivering 1,700 homes together with heritage, educational, retail and leisure facilities.
+It includes affordable rent, shared ownership and market sale homes, many of which were sold through Help to Buy.
+Taylor Wimpey’s Lever Valley, plus smaller infill schemes at Avenue Street in Halliwell and Inverbeg Drive in Breightmet, have added hundreds more new homes.
+These estates have pulled in first-time buyers priced out of Manchester and Salford, drawn by Bolton’s lower property values and good access to the M60 and M61 motorways.

-The Help to Buy scheme was heavily used in Bolton between 2017 and 2023.
-National data shows that the North West had some of the highest uptake of the scheme outside London, and Bolton's affordability — with first-time buyer prices averaging £175,000 compared to over £300,000 in parts of Greater Manchester — made it particularly attractive.
-Buyers could access a new build home with just a 5% deposit, a 75% mortgage, and a 20% equity loan from the government.
-Many of those buyers are now at a decision point: sell and move on, remortgage and redeem the equity loan, or staircase to increase their ownership share.
-Each of these routes requires a Help to Buy Valuation to establish the current market value and calculate the redemption figure owed to Homes England.
+Help to Buy was widely used in Bolton between 2017 and 2023.
+National figures show the North West had some of the highest take-up of the scheme outside London, and Bolton’s affordability, with first-time buyer prices averaging £175,000 compared with over £300,000 in parts of Greater Manchester, made it a natural fit.
+Buyers could get into a new build with just a 5% deposit, a 75% mortgage and a 20% government equity loan.
+Many of those owners are now deciding what to do next, sell and move on, remortgage and repay the equity loan, or staircase to buy a bigger share.
+Each route needs a Help to Buy Valuation to fix the current market value and calculate the redemption amount due to Homes England.

 Explore our full range of property services available in Bolton

-Bolton's average house price is £216,000, and the average first-time buyer pays £175,000 — which aligns closely with the price point of many Help to Buy properties across Rivington Chase, Lever Valley, and similar estates.
-A Help to Buy Valuation starting from £290 represents around 0.17% of a £175,000 property purchase.
-The alternative is guessing at your redemption figure and either overpaying or underpaying when you come to sell or staircase.
-If your property has increased in value by 10% — entirely realistic given Bolton's 3.0% annual growth and longer-term appreciation since 2020 — a £175,000 purchase is now worth £192,500.
+Bolton’s average house price is £216,000, and the average first-time buyer pays £175,000, which sits close to the price point of many Help to Buy homes across Rivington Chase, Lever Valley and similar estates.
+A Help to Buy Valuation starting from £290 is about 0.17% of a £175,000 purchase.
+The other option is to guess your redemption figure and risk overpaying or underpaying when you sell or staircase.
+If your property has risen by 10%, which is entirely realistic given Bolton’s 3.0% annual growth and longer-term appreciation since 2020, a £175,000 purchase is now worth £192,500.
 On a 20% equity loan, you owe £38,500, not the original £35,000.
-Knowing this figure in advance lets you plan your finances, negotiate your sale price accurately, or decide whether staircasing makes sense at current market values.
+Having that figure in front of you lets us plan the finances, price the sale properly, or judge whether staircasing stacks up at today’s values.

-Beyond the immediate redemption calculation, the valuation ensures you are meeting Homes England's compliance requirements and that your Help to Buy agent will accept the report without delay.
-Rejected or non-compliant valuations cause transaction delays, particularly if you are in a chain or need to complete a sale quickly.
-Bolton's surveyors who specialise in Help to Buy know the rules, provide the required comparable evidence, and deliver reports that meet the strict technical standards.
-The £290 you spend on the valuation protects a transaction that may involve hundreds of thousands of pounds and ensures your equity loan redemption proceeds smoothly.
+As well as the redemption calculation itself, the valuation shows you are meeting Homes England’s compliance rules and gives your Help to Buy agent a report they can accept without fuss.
+A rejected or non-compliant valuation can slow everything down, especially if you are in a chain or need to complete a sale quickly.
+Bolton surveyors who specialise in Help to Buy know the rules, provide the necessary comparable evidence and produce reports that meet the strict technical standards.
+The £290 spent on the valuation protects a transaction worth hundreds of thousands of pounds and helps the equity loan redemption move ahead smoothly.

 In Bolton, this valuation starts from around £290 for a standard 3-bed new build property — roughly £60 less than the national average of £350.
 The price depends on the property's size, value, and location.
 Larger homes or properties in more rural parts of the borough may cost slightly more.
 Bolton's lower property values compared to Manchester city centre and Salford mean surveyor fees are generally more affordable, but the valuation must still meet the same strict Homes England compliance standards regardless of price.